Architecture

 Please update your browser.
 The correct representation of this website can not be guaranteed in this browser.
 Learn more.

-Tesuque studio is a concrete tilt-up structure that hovers between earthbound and ethereal.
+Tesuque Studio is a concrete tilt-up structure that hovers between earthbound and ethereal.
 Five walls are poured directly on the ground, taking its texture with them into the vertical plane.
-Flat formwork translates to a five sided volume as curved edges collude into three cylindrical slopes in the roof.
+Flat formwork translates to a five-sided volume as curved edges collude in three cylindrical roof slopes.
 The resulting building, a ceramic workshop and gallery in Tesuque, New Mexico, all but dissolves into its desert site.

 Botanical Court inverts an outer perimeter inward.
 Housing McMaster University’s Palm collection, the greenhouse becomes vertically attenuated in section and dimensionally thin in plan, wrapping around a central public courtyard that enjoys 360 degree views of the palms, without compromising the integrity of the greenhouse ecosystem.